wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In this case, the flush request, if it contains data, indicating that it performs ownership transfer, should be considered as the equivalence of a `FetchInvXResp` with ownership transfer.

-In the second scenario, a `FlushInv` is issued from the upper level from any state, and the block transits to `I_B`.
+In the second scenario, a `FlushLineInv` is issued from the upper level from any state, and the block transits to `I_B`.
 Meanwhile, the lower level issues either a downgrade or an invalidation to the upper level.
 In this scenario, since `I_B` blocks do not respond to any external events, the downgrade or invalidation will never receive the response from the upper level cache.
-To resolve the issue, the lower level cache must treat the `FlushInv` as a `FetchInvResp`, or as a `FetchInvXResp`, depending on the pending transactions in the lower level (since an invalidation is also a downgrade).
+To resolve the issue, the lower level cache must treat the `FlushLineInv` as a `FetchInvResp`, or as a `FetchInvXResp`, depending on the pending transactions in the lower level (since an invalidation is also a downgrade).

+##### handleFlushLine()

+Method `handleFlushLine()` handles the flush line event, which may or may not carry dirty data evicted from the above level.
+The method first allocates an MSHR for the event, and simulates the local write back, if any, by calling `doEviction()`.
+Note that local write backs will always be simulated on the first and only the first invocation of the handler, regardless of the MSHR allocation status, and will not be executed repeatedly on later retries or NACKs.
+The function, under this context, will either do nothing, if the write back does not involve a downgrade, or perform local state transition and/or remove the requestor from the owner list, if the event involves a downgrade (indicated by `isEvict_` flag) and/or the data it carries is dirty (indicated by `dirty_` flag).
+Besides, on later tries of the event, `doEviction()` will effectively be a no-op, since the evict flag of the event object is cleared.